Featured Article from Software Licensing

 Compliance-aware software can offer a full range of both compliant and non-compliant use.
 In this case, its ‘s one that can be set dynamically by the producer.

 This approach adds complexity to software licensing and entitlement, however, something that many developers are currently ill-equipped to handle.
-As I noted in an article earlier this week, a new study by IDC and Flexera found that only 39 percent of developers use third-party licensing and entitlement management to offer flexible, adaptable licensing to meet the requirements of changing software licensing demands.
+As I noted in an article earlier this week, a new study by IDC (News - Alert) and Flexera found that only 39 percent of developers use third-party licensing and entitlement management to offer flexible, adaptable licensing to meet the requirements of changing software licensing demands.

 “For enterprise users of software, complexity will not go away – and therefore compliance issues are here to stay,” said Baissac in the ITAM Review piece.
 “Software Asset Management has emerged as a discipline to help enterprises ‘future-proof’ their software estates, and stay on top of compliance irrespective of the changes occurring in the technology landscape.”